zameel7/eigen-is-easy/README.md

 # Matrix Eigenvalue and Eigenvector Calculator

-This Python script calculates the eigenvalues and eigenvectors of a 3x3 matrix entered by the user.
-It also generates the characteristic equation for the matrix.
-The script is designed to interactively take input from the user and provides a step-by-step explanation of the calculations.
+This Python script is designed to help users calculate the eigenvalues and eigenvectors of a 3x3 matrix they provide.
+Additionally, it generates the characteristic equation for the matrix.
+The script offers an interactive interface, guiding the user through the input process and providing a detailed, step-by-step explanation of the calculations.

 ## Usage